-Do you know the history of Greek-Americans in nearby British Columbia?
+Do you know the history of Greek-Canadians in nearby British Columbia?
 Learn more with the Victoria & Vancouver Island Greek Community Society.

 The controversy about whether Juan de Fuca was Greek and whether he came into the strait that now bears his name is solved.
 Ioannis Focas from Kephalonia was here!